jorishr/website-text-translator/README.md

 #### Dry run first

 It is recommended to run the program in 'dry mode' first.
 In dry-mode no files will be generated or overwritten.
 In the terminal you will get to see a list of all the HTML elements that are detected by the program.
 This will give you an idea of how many elements will be processed and how many text-id's will be added to the HTML files.
-If you have multiple HTML documents or lots of text, you may want to limit the terminal log output: run `npx wtt start --dry-run` or `npx wtt --dry-run --info-no`.
+If you have multiple HTML documents or lots of text, you may want to limit the terminal log output: run `npx wtt start --dry-run` or `npx wtt start --dry-run --info-no`.

 #### Output after first run